galoryzen/CompilersLab/README.md

 # CompilersLab

-Lexical Analyzer for the language C, made using flex for a Compilers course at Universidad del Norte
+Lexical and Syntactical Analyzer for the language C, made using flex and bison for a Compilers course at Universidad del Norte

 ## Run